teebes/tango-core/README.rst

 Stashable content is that which can be fetched up front and served to all users.
 In a Tango project, this content is scripted in Python modules, which have structured metadata written in yaml.
-When serving an application, the Tango framework walks the ``sitename.stash`` package or module, building all of the application view functions based on the yaml metadata.
+When serving an application, the Tango framework walks the ``sitename.stash`` package or module (or accepts a single Python module for small projects), building all of the application view functions based on the yaml metadata.
 Simple Tango sites are just a ``stash`` package with a ``templates`` directory.
 A simpler Tango site is just a ``stash`` package with a config telling Tango to return json.
 The simplest Tango site is single Python module, which is treated as a ``stash`` and is useful in building light APIs.

 Dynamic Content